 Recognition doesn’t require an awards ceremony.
 It can be as simple as, “Hello,” or “Thanks,” or “Great job,” or letting employees know you care about their lives outside of work.
 You can also recognize the need for some flexibility during stressful events like the end of a semester, or a sick family member.
 Taking the extra time to connect with and recognize your workers goes a long way in helping build employee loyalty, which itself can be a critical factor in helping you combat stress.

 2. Meet as a Team and Share Successes and Concerns

 Remember how you learned math?
 It was through story problems like, “If you go through X bags of flour in a night, how many do you have to order to cover Y amount of days?”
 Stories not only teach, but they also help people build community and morale.
-Regular staff meetings can be an excellent way for employees to share their successes and receive recognition for their efforts.
+Schedule regular staff meetings through your restaurant management software can be an excellent way for employees to share their successes and receive recognition for their efforts.
 They can also be a great time for sharing and generating ideas.

 3. Don’t Glamorize Stress—Urge People to Get Help

 It may be fun to watch iron TV chefs chop each other apart to become Top Chef, but people don’t go to work to see how much abuse they can stand.
 Still, many of the people Baskin interviewed talked about the stigma against seeking help from mental health professionals.
 That may be changing.
 Baskin mentions a professional “who runs weekly yoga sessions” for one restaurant’s staffers.
 Another restaurant group started an employee assistance program when a staff member experienced a family tragedy.